Stages of Labor and Delivery: Second Stage of Labor

 Third Stage: Afterbirth

-The third stage, called the “afterbirth” is the easiest and shortest stage.
-This is the stage wherein the placenta is delivered and it’s often said to feel like an intensified version of menstruation.
+Of the stages of labor and delivery, the third stage, or the “afterbirth,” is the easiest and shortest.
+This is the stage wherein the placenta is delivered.
+Mothers often say it feels like an intesne version of menstruation.

 This phase can last between 5 and 30 minutes long and occurs after the baby is delivered.
 Contractions will signal the separation of your placenta from the uterine wall and that means that it is ready to be delivered.